About the South Australian State Emergency Service

 The SASES assists the South Australian Police (SAPOL) in land search operations and traffic management and plays an important support role to the CFS during major bushfires.

-SASES members - which currently number around 1700 - also devote considerable time helping raise the community's awareness of a range of natural hazards.
+SASES members - which currently number over 1600 - also devote considerable time helping raise the community's awareness of a range of natural hazards.

 In a typical year, SASES volunteers respond to around 10,000 calls for assistance from the South Australian community.
 Some of the busier Adelaide metropolitan units respond to hundreds of requests for assistance each year.